some-avail/readibl/README.md

 	- nimclipboard library:
 		> found at: https://github.com/genotrance/nimclipboard
 		> follow the instructions
+		> on older debian-derivatives you must install libx11-xcb-dev to compile with this library.
 	- moustachu library:
 		> found at: https://github.com/fenekku/moustachu
 		> Nim 1.6 follow instructions